DUTY OF SCHOOLS TO PREVENT EXTREMISM /TERRORISM

 We encourage our pupils to think about the lives of other children around the world and to reflect on the life experiences of those children who are less fortunate than themselves.

-Each child will fill a bucket with water and will be sponsored for the number of laps that they can complete around the field, carrying their bucket.
+Therefore, the children have decided that once again we would like to take part in the Water Bucket Carrying Challenge.
+Each child will fill a bucket with water and will complete a series of circuits around the field carrying their bucket, (number of circuits will depend on age).
 The children will be encouraged to think about people around the world who have to carry water on a daily basis in order to survive.
-Please can each child bring in a bucket for the event – the infant children can use the small beach buckets and the junior children larger buckets (we do not expect them to carry a large amount that it is too heavy for them!!)
+Please can each child bring in a bucket for the event – the Infant children can use the small beach buckets and the Junior children larger buckets.
+Please do not send a bucket too big for them to manage when it is full of water.
+The children will also need to bring in appropriate clothing and footwear as the field tends to get increasingly muddy as the day goes on.

 The children will as always help us to decide what equipment they would like to purchase and we ask that all children take part and donate towards this event.
 Any amount, no matter how small will be put to benefit our own children and the less fortunate children of the Bethany project.